 All programs are offered based on eligibility and the availability of funds.

-To determine the types and amounts of awards for which you may be eligible, WMU considers residency status and dependency status.
+To determine the types and amounts of offers for which you may be eligible, WMU considers residency status and dependency status.

 Entering spring 2017 or earlier: Any Western Michigan University undergraduate student who has been admitted as a degree seeking student and began enrollment as of the spring 2017 semester or earlier, may apply for in-state resident status for any semester/session in which they are enrolled in on-campus courses by completing a residency application in accordance with University procedure.